 Why is this Important?

 Because when seeking bids from multiple contractors, asking the right questions is critical to ensuring you hire a professional floor coating company.
 There are hundreds of contractors that install epoxy, ployureathane and polyurea-polyaspartic floor coatings…many are suspect.
 They’ll use low-grade products, or poorly prepare the concrete, or simply lack knowledge or technique.
 The only way to flush out a disreputable contractor is to ask questions and know what the answers should be.

 Click the link to read our “10 Important Question’s” (and answers) slick.

 Back to Our Customer’s Question

 The floor looked fantastic but now the top coat is showing yellowing stains where the tires from the car sit on it.
 This stopped me from moving forward with my floor until I can get an answer.
 I do NOT want my floor showing yellow stains from tires and your post says it is from urethane top coats???
 So what top coat do you use that does not yellow and do you warranty it from staining??
-I want to read up on all the products being used on my floor.

 Why does yellowing occur?

 Tire marking or “hot tire pickup” on concrete coatings is caused by a phenomenon called “plasticizer migration”.
 The rubber used to make high-quality car tires contains plasticizers to make the tire softer and improve traction.
 When the car is driven, the tires heat up, causing the plasticizers to soften and leach out of the rubber.